 - Because of the amount of attention and speculation prior to Jenner speaking publicly about her gender, it may be appropriate today to refer to Jenner’s birth name higher up in a story, but all subsequent references should use her preferred name and pronouns.
 It is general best practice is to allow individuals to address their gender or sexuality on their terms.

 Words matter when telling a story.
-Research has shown that LGBT teens and young adults have one of the highest rates of all suicide attempts.
-Depression and drug use among LGBT people have both been shown to increase significantly after new laws that discriminate are passed.
-Bullying of LGBT youth has been shown to be a contributing factor in many suicides, even if not all of the attacks have been specifically aimed at someone based on sexual orientation or gender bias.
+Research has shown that LGBTQ teens and young adults have one of the highest rates of all suicide attempts.
+Depression and drug use among LGBTQ people have both been shown to increase significantly after new laws that discriminate are passed.
+Bullying of LGBTQ youth has been shown to be a contributing factor in many suicides, even if not all of the attacks have been specifically aimed at someone based on sexual orientation or gender bias.
 Transgender people are twice as likely to be unemployed — and four times as likely if they’re a trans woman of color.
 Lesbians and gays outnumber trans people six to one, yet transgender people are 50 percent more likely to be murdered.

 NLGJA is happy to be a professional resource for you.
 We offer a stylebook on common word choice and tip sheets on issues that affect our communities.
 You can find both at nlgja.org/resources.
 NLGJA also has professional development available through our Newsroom Outreach Program.
 The project was designed to help newsrooms better understand the complexities of covering our diverse communities, while remaining unbiased.
 Please feel free to contact us if we can be of assistance.
 We have members in local, national and international newsrooms who are experienced covering these types of issues.